Cast your vote for RBC Top 25 Canadian Immigrant Awards

-The online voting phase for Canadian Immigrant magazine’s ninth annual RBC Top 25 Canadian Immigrant Awards has begun.
+The online voting phase for Canadian Immigrant magazine’s ninth annual RBC Top 25 Canadian Immigrant Awards is underway.
 The public can vote for up to three individuals from the list of 75 candidates at rbctop25.com until May 22, 2017.
 The winners will be announced on June 27, 2017

 “The RBC Top 25 Immigrant Awards celebrate the unique and diverse makeup of Canada by profiling some truly inspirational newcomers who themselves have made a mark in Canada,” said Ivy Chiu, Senior Director, Cultural Markets, RBC.